-The Rehabilitation Management Guidelines for Rivers is a set of tools developed to ensure that clear and practical steps are provided on a wide range of rehabilitation measures/interventions related to characteristics of watercourses which take cognisance of legal, social, economic, and ecological issues and aspects.
-The guidelines are intended for all Government Departments (National, Provincial and Local), Catchment Management Agencies (CMAs), sectoral institutions (i.e., higher education institutions), civil society members, non-governmental entities, private sector (agriculture, industries, mining) and all interested and affected parties involved in the water sector.
+The RMGs for rivers is a set of tools developed to ensure that clear and practical steps are provided on a wide range of rehabilitation measures/interventions related to characteristics of watercourses which take cognisance of legal, social, economic, and ecological aspects.
+The guidelines are intended for all Government Departments (National, Provincial and Local), Catchment Management Agencies (CMAs), sectoral institutions (i.e., higher education institutions), civil society members, nongovernmental entities, private sector (agriculture, industries, mining) and all interested and affected parties involved in the water sector.
 The guidelines are developed at a national scale for implementation at a catchment scale/level.